cyklokoalicia/OpenSourceBikeShare/INSTALL.md

 Statistics (in Google Analytics)
 ----------
-System is (Universal) Google Analytics ready.
+System is (Universal) Google Analytics ready:

 1. Create file `analytics.php` with Google Analytics Javascript code (in <script>...</script> tags).
 2. User actions will be reported as Events.
 This includes bicycle rentals, returns, notes etc.